 The focus of sustainable development is far broader than just the protection of environment.
 It's also about ensuring a strong, healthy and just society.
 This means meeting the diverse needs of all people in existing and future communities, promoting personal wellbeing, social cohesion and inclusion, and creating equal opportunities.

-The proposed activities should be in line with the Nordic Strategy for Sustainable Development and also with the national strategies for Sustainable development in the applicant’s country.
+The proposed activities should be also in line with the national strategies for Sustainable Development Goals in the applicant’s country.

 It is a formal requirement that the applicant and relevant partners are Non-Governmental Organisations (NGOs).

 The programme defines NGOs as "non-profit, publicly anchored, civic organisations that are neither owned nor controlled by public authorities, nor by private companies, and which have an open and democratic structure".